Continuing Education Requirements for LMTs and RMPs

 A. Yes.
 You may complete a minimum of 3 hours of ethics or jurisprudence OR a combination of ethics and jurisprudence totaling at least 3 hours.

-Q. If I completed more than 24 hours of continuing education courses in the 2006 – 2008 cycle, may I carryover those additional CEU hours to qualify for the 2010 – 2012 cycle?
+Q. If I completed more than 24 hours of continuing education courses, may I carryover those additional CEU hours to the next biennial renewal?

-Q. If I am audited and I have not completed all the CEU requirements may I practice on or after November 1, 2010 pending completion of the courses?
+Q. If I am audited and I have not completed all the CEU requirements may I practice massage therapy pending completion of the courses?

-A. No, your renewed certification/registration will not be issued and you may not practice until you come into compliance and show proof of having completed the required CEUs.
-You may begin practicing again once the renewal license/registration is in your possession.
+A. No, your renewed certification/registration will not be issued and you may not practice until you come into compliance and show proof of having completed the required CEUs AND a valid license/registration has been sent to you AND is in your possession.

 Q. Can I renew my license or registration as soon as I complete the 24 hours of continuing education?

-A. No, Renewals will be done online.
-Instructions will be provided by the Board by the end of August 2010
+A. No, Renewals will be done within a certain time frame AND online.
+Instructions will be provided by the Board before the end of the summer leading up to the expiration month of October.

-Q. Is national certification (through the NCBTMB or NCCAOM) required to renew my State of Maryland-issued license, license, or registration?
+Q. Is a National Certification (through the NCBTMB or NCCAOM) OR maintaining National Certification required to renew my State of Maryland-issued Massage Therapy license or registration?

-A. No, you do not need to maintain a current national certification as a qualification for renewal for your State of Maryland-issued license or registration.
+A. No, you do not need to maintain a current national certification as a qualification for renewal for your State of Maryland-issued Massage Therapy license or registration.

-Q. I am currently active, however I am choosing inactive status for the 2010 – 2012 cycle.
+Q. I am currently active, however I am choosing inactive status for the Biennial cycle.
 Must I complete the CEU requirements?

 Q. I am currently inactive. must I complete the CEU requirements to maintain my inactive status?